mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 python gen_bone_data.py --dataset autsl
 ```

-**Note:** As well as the 'dataset' and 'keypoints' folders are not necessary to use our implementation.
+**Note:** The 'dataset' and 'keypoints' folders are not necessary to run inference in our implementation.
 It is key that the features that will feed our network are available in **data/autsl**.

 # MS-3GD

-In the folder called MS-3GD you will find all the code used in the development of the solution presented to the challenge, as well as the logs and pre-trained models with which to reproduce the results finally reported.
+In the folder called MS-3GD you will find all the code used in the development of the solution presented to the challenge, as well as the logs and pre-trained models to reproduce the results finally reported.

 ```
   - MS-3GD/